Talking to Your Kids about Puberty Keeps Them Safe and Healthy!

 Wendy Sellers, Registered Nurse, Certified Sexuality Educator, and author of the Puberty: The Wonder Years in-school curriculum, created “Preparing Parents for Puberty” to help parents teach their 8- to 13-year-old kids about puberty at home.

 - “The Talk”

 - Parent Handouts & Parent-Child Activities

 Most parents are not aware of the benefits that come from teaching their children age appropriate health education from an early age and the consequences if they don’t.
 Although sex education is taught in school, having this conversation with a parent can wield significant influence.
-This course provides the skills and tools needed to have a positive impact on your child from ages 8-13.
+This puberty program provides the skills and tools needed to have a positive impact on your child from ages 8-13.
 This age has a crucial impact on children’s sexual health into adulthood.

+Did you know?
 1 in 5 ninth-graders has had sex, and almost half did not use a condom.

 A parent workshop like this typically costs $150, but “Preparing Parents for Puberty” is available for only $29.99!

 - To be prepared and comfortable in having a “puberty talk” with your child.

 - Five vital skills your child will need to stay safe and healthy during puberty.